ginnaristephanie/ginnaristephanie/README.md

 ### Hi everyone 👋

-✨ My name is Stephanie Ginnari, I'm a brazilian living in the Netherlands.
-I want to become a Data Analyst. ✨
+✨ My name is Stephanie Ginnari, I'm a brazilian Data Analyst living in the Netherlands.

-🌱 I’m currently learning Python for Data analysis, MYSQL, Power BI, Tableau and I want to learn more and more every single day!
+🌱 I’m currently learning Python for Data analysis, MYSQL, Power BI, Tableau and GitHub.

-📫 How to reach me: Linkedin
+📫 How to reach me: ginnariste@gmail.com

 ⚡ Data has a better idea ⚡